Introduction to collecting art

 What will we cover?

-Understanding media: what is the difference between a limited edition lithograph and photolithography, what is photogravure.
-Know your woodcuts from your laser cuts, your silkscreens from your inkjets.
+- Understanding media: the difference between a limited edition lithograph and photolithography, Know your woodcuts from your laser cuts, your silkscreens from your inkjets.

-Buying from auction houses (Buyers premium and commission)
+- Buying from auction houses (Buyers premium and commission), Attribution/certification

 What will I achieve?

 By the end of this course you should be able to...

 Have an understanding of art media and production methods – and the jargon

 - Understand the current contemporary art marketplace: where to look, where to go